heilop/foursquared/readme.md

 ----------------

 * Authentication/authorization with Foursquare
+* Logging the user's current location
+* Retrieving nearby venues based on current location

 Wanted list of features
 -----------------------

-* AJAX authentication
+* AJAX authentication.
-* Retrieval and theming of Check-ins
+* Retrieval and theming of Check-ins.
-* Logging the user's current location
+* Logging the user's current location, _but_ falling back on IP-based location.
-* Checking in
+* Checking in.